-Disclosure: we received one day of free car hire from Kalyves Travel during our trip to Crete and wrote about it in my post about things to do in Chania.
+Disclosure: we received one day of free car hire from Kalyves Travel during our trip to Crete.
 I was not asked to write this post but thought it would be helpful to anyone else thinking of driving in Crete.
 Some images from Pixabay.
 This post contains compensated links.

 If you’re planning to explore Crete independently in a car, why not pin this post about driving in Crete for later.